gthole/simpleragent/README.md

 - Sessions: Cookies not saved
 - Progress Tracking: Don't use it for big uploads
 - Browser version: Node only
-- TLS options: Maybe will add these later
 - Following Redirects
 - Plugins, etc.